ludcila/CHT-preCICE/documentation/user/4-what-works.md

         - Small value (e.g. 5) as a trade-off between accuracy and computational cost
 - `relative-convergence-measure`
     - Dirichlet-Neumann: Require convergence of both temperature and heat-flux (`suffices="0"`)
-    - Robin-Robin: It is usually enough to require convergence of the sink temperature
+    - Robin-Robin: For laminar flow and constant material properties is usually enough to require convergence of the sink temperature

 ### Multi-coupling (`coupling-scheme:multi`)